robbiethegeek/vagrant-development-vm/README.md

-﻿# Zivtech
+﻿# Robbie's First Pass at adapting a Vagrant image

 ## About

-This repository manages Zivtech's development virtual server.
-It has a number of tools that Zivtech uses to help build Drupal sites.
+This repository manages Robbie's development virtual server.
+It has a number of tools that Robbie enforces that others use to help build Drupal sites.
 Drush is included as well as Drush Fetcher which is a tool used to sync copies of Drupal sites between environments.
 There are also other useful features such as a solr server for Drupal search integration.